Skip to content

 Struct types#

-• Classes which implement the methods std::tuple<TN...> oca_properties() and const std::tuple<TN...> oca_properties() const.
-The default implementations in include/aes70/types_complex.hpp for examples.
+• Classes that implement the methods std::tuple<TN...> oca_properties() and const std::tuple<TN...> oca_properties() const.
+See the default implementations in include/aes70/types_complex.hpp for examples.

 • std::tuple<TN...>

-• std::array<T, N> for struct types which contain only type
+• std::array<T, N> for struct types that contain only one type